tuskerette/MovieQuotesFrontEnd/README.md

 - This is a single page application.
 - The goal is to guess the movie title for movie quotes.
-- The app is visible at http://www.thewaukees.com/MovieQuotes/ (temporairily hosted)
+- The app is visible at [http://tuskerette.github.io/MovieQuotesFrontEnd/](http://tuskerette.github.io/MovieQuotesFrontEnd/).
 - This is the README file for the front end application.
 The API is hosted on HEROKU at this address: https://ancient-fortress-5331.herokuapp.com/

 * **Overview and Example usage**